Panzerschrek/U-00DC-Sprache/source/cpp_header_converter/README.md

 The tool has a lot of limitations, since C and Ü are pretty different languages:

-* Functions with invalid for Ü names are skipped - like functions starting with underscore.
+* Functions with invalid for Ü names are skipped, this includes functions starting with underscore or having name which is a keyword in Ü.
+* Other names (types, variables, fields, etc.) are renamed if their original name isn't a valid identifier in Ü or if it may create a name conflict with some special names used by C++ header converter.
 * Variadic functions aren't fully supported - variadic parameters are removed.
-* Types with names invalid for Ü are renamed.
-* Types with names identical to a function are renamed.
-C allows such types (at least structs), Ü - doesn't.
-* Nested structs are moved into the global namespace and (if necessary) renamed, in order to fix some name resolution problems.
-* Fields with names identical to type names are renamed in order to avoid naming conflicts.
 * Contents of unions is replaced with simple byte arrays - Ü doesn't support C-style unions.
+* Contents of structs having bit-fields is replaced with simple byte arrays - Ü doesn't support bit-fields.
 * `size_t` isn't translated like `size_type` in Ü, since in C it's just a type alias for some fundamental integer type.
 * Typedefs for function types are broken, but typedefs for function pointer types work fine.
 * Some C calling conventions aren't supported by Ü, so, functions declarations may have wrong calling conventions.
 * Constants for `#define`s are created, but only limited defines are supported - numeric literals, char literals and strings.

-Also *CPPHeaderConverter* doesn't preserve declarations order, it emits symbols sorted by kind and by name instead.
-It's done due to implementation reasons.
-And it's not necessary to preserve original order, since Ü has order-independent top level declarations.
+* Alias defines (like #define X Y) can be created for functions, types, variables, enum members, but more complex defines can't be translated.

 ### Clang headers